 “The share of non-resident business Latvian banks should have now [is] around 5 percent.
 That is today our requirement, considering the changes in the global financial system and the national security aspects.
 Latvian banks should revise their strategies, develop different business models and look for new business niches.
 There is no other possibility.
 There is no time.
 It is important to be aware that non-resident business has always been a high-risk zone.”45

 It appears that two things happened between the February and March statements.
 First, non-resident money began to flee spontaneously in response to the Section 311 action, the changed political climate in Latvia, and uncertainty about what might happen next.
-Recent press reports peg the level of non-residents deposits at somewhere between 25 percnt to the low 30s.46 Settling for 20 percent would have looked like – and indeed would have been – a lackadaisical effort, as so much money had already left absent any measures on the part of the Latvian government.
+Recent press reports peg the level of non-resident deposits at somewhere between 25 percnt to the low 30s.46 Settling for 20 percent would have looked like – and indeed would have been – a lackadaisical effort, as so much money had already left absent any measures on the part of the Latvian government.

 Second, and more importantly, Latvia’s government understood that the United States had grown impatient with the never-ending reforms stretching over a decade and ending, inevitably, in yet another money laundering scandal.
 Given current relations with Russia, the non-resident sector had morphed from distasteful to dangerous.
 Prime Minister Kucinskis did not mince words.
 “As a border state, NATO member state, and with our geopolitical situation, we can’t allow this volume of risky money.
 [Non-resident deposits] will be reduced to the level of 5 percent [within] two or three months.”47